 Trail Description:

 Welcome to the Uxbridge Countryside Preserve, spanning 140 acres of picturesque rolling meadowland, woodlands, wetlands, and ponds.
-As you embark on your journey through the Preserve, you'll encounter art pedestals, interpretive ecology displays, and a rich array of local flora and fauna along the extensive nine-kilometer trail network.
+As you embark on your journey through the Preserve, you'll encounter art pedestals, interpretive ecology displays, and a rich array of local flora and fauna along the extensive nine-kilometre trail network.
 Families can delight in three nature-inspired, kid-friendly trail loops featuring frogs, butterflies, and birds.

 Situated on the Oak Ridges Moraine, a protected area classified as a 'core' in the Provincial Moraine Plan, the Countryside Preserve showcases the highest concentration of vital natural heritage features.
 Conveniently located just south of Uxbridge's urban boundary, behind the prominent shopping complex on Highway 47 at Concession 6, it serves as a harmonious meeting point between the countryside and town.
 It is truly “Where the Countryside meets the Town”.